Coreopsis-cyber/Huffman/README.md

 Huffman Compression App

+Created as part of my coursework in the Data Structures and Algorithms module as a First year Maths and Computer Science Student at Exeter University.

 To use program go to src file place the file you want compressed into the file and type into the terminal:

 Javac HuffEncodingApp.java